Ben Affleck, Jennifer Garner Divorce Reportedly Off Despite Alleged Nanny Affair

 “I didn’t marry the big fat movie star; I married him.
 And I would go back and remake that decision,” said Garner.

-The actress shared that she still views him as “the love of my life,” but admitted that he is “just a complicated guy.”
+The actress shared that she still views him as “the love of my life,” but she admitted that he is “just a complicated guy.”
 And that complex character can cause issues, added Jennifer.

 “I always say, ‘When his sun shines on you, you feel it.’
 But when the sun is shining elsewhere, it’s cold.
 He can cast quite a shadow,” summed up the actress.